List of alien races in Marvel Comics: Krozzar

 The Krozzar are a race of scaly-skinned aliens.

 Krylorians

 The Krylorians are a semi-humanoid race from the planet Krylor, third from the sun in the Aceta star system in the Andromeda galaxy.
 Krylorians have an extremely high level of technology, with advanced interstellar ships powered and guided psionically.
 They are also advanced in molecular-scale manipulation, transmutation, and robotics.
 Bereet is a known Krylorian.
 First seen in The Incredible Hulk (vol. 2) #269 (March 1982).

+Krylorians in other media

-The Krylorians appear in Marvel Cinematic Universe live-action film Guardians of the Galaxy.
+The Krylorians appear in Guardians of the Galaxy.

 Kt'kn

 The Kt'kn are a semi-insectoid race with 2" spherical bodies with six spindly legs.
 They come from the planet Kn'kn, first from the sun in the Tk'kn star system in the Milky Way galaxy.
 They can communicate telepathically and have psionic senses rather than physical ones.
 The Faceless One is a member of this race.
 First seen in Astonishing Tales #2 (October 1970).